 Pterostylis baptistii is one species that requires constant moisture during the growing season.
 It is naturally found in semi open woodland conditions.

 As soon as it dies back cut back on watering and do not recommend regular watering until signs of life appear again in autumn.
+Overtime, in good conditions Pterostylis baptistii will spread to form a little colony, and in cultivation this can be achieved in a well drained moist soil in dappled shade.

 Check regularly for overly dry soil while dormant as total dryness will be a problem.